-While some businesses may be sceptical of the upheaval that is associated with upgrading, often the disruption and costs are dwarfed by the benefits to profits and efficiencies that are a direct result from updating to the latest ERP systems.
+While some businesses may be sceptical of the upheaval that is associated with upgrading, often the disruption and costs are dwarfed by the benefits to profits and efficiencies that are a direct result of updating the latest version of IFS.

 I have compiled a few reasons companies and customers have chosen to upgrade to a newer version of IFS over the years:

 As with any software provider, there is only so long the vendor will commit to supporting and updating an outdated version of their software, with them justifiably keen to spend their time developing and supporting the most recent version, and in most instances, the preceding version.

 Whilst staying with an outdated and unsupported version of IFS may save money in the short-term, leaving your IFS upgrade too long means you will have to jump several versions in one upgrade, resulting in a business having to tackle a substantial upgrade project.
 The longer a system is left to be updated the more issues the end user risks facing such as new features and a different interface, leading to a more time-consuming and costly transition.

 Regardless of whether it is a systems feature, such as IFS Lobbies (only available in Apps9 and Apps10), or a functionality that is specific to an industry, not being able to use most recent technology can be high risk for a business.
 Often, this can lead to a business being left behind, especially if your competitors have access to the functionality.

 With on-premises ERP systems, data and document storage occurs on a local server.
 If the local server encounters an error and stops working for any reason, there is a chance that some of the information hosted on the server will be lost.

 Cloud-based ERP systems ensure that data is secure and is routinely backed up.
 Other benefits include improved availability and disaster recovery, improved usability, and increased mobility.
 A notable feature of a cloud-based ERP system is that it has rapid updates and upgrades, which can ensure your software stays up to date at all times.